gatsbyjs/gatsby-source-wordpress-experimental/docs/features/schema-merging.md

 ## Caveats

-Note that currently WPGraphQL input arguments are not supported in this integration
+WPGraphQL field input arguments are currently not supported.